On a regular basis, the CABC provides high-level networking and sector-specific events for its Members.

 CABC events are held across ASEAN and in Canada, often as a collaboration with our regional partners and members.

 This high-impact study by Singapore Management University, with the support of the CABC, takes an in-depth look at the legal barriers faced by companies trading and investing in ASEAN.
 The study aims to provide actionable policy recommendations to improve business conditions in ASEAN.
+The final report will be released in Q2 2018.

 On Thursday, June 15th, 2017, the CABC hosted a clean-tech roundtable in Calgary, Alberta, at the law offices of Norton Rose Fulbright.
 Organized for the Government of Alberta’s Ministry of Economic Development and Trade, and featuring the Singapore Economic Development Board, the Opportunity for Alberta Clean-tech in SE Asia: A Canada-ASEAN Trade Roundtable welcomed 12 participants from the private and public sector.